Troubleshooting

 - Click Disconnect

-- Click Connect to re-establish the connection (you'll be redirected to the Deploy Forge app to complete setup)
+- Click Connect to re-establish the connection

 - Try pushing again